thunkable/docs-thunkable-com/thunkable-for-android/test-your-app.md

 ---

 ### Step 2.
-Connect both your computer and your device to the SAME WiFi Network {#step-2-connect-both-your-computer-and-your-device-to-the-same-wifi-network}
+Connect both your computer and your device to the same WiFi Network {#step-2-connect-both-your-computer-and-your-device-to-the-same-wifi-network}

 The Thunkable Android app will automatically show you the app you are building, but only if your computer \(running Thunkable\) and your Android device \(running the Thunkable app\) are connected to the same WiFi Network.